wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 ### Gunrock implications

 For the `greedy` and `stochastic_greedy` transition function, we have to sequentially iterate over all of a node's neighbors.
-Simple wrappers for computing eg. the maximum of node scores across all of a nodes neighbors could be helpful, both for ease of programming and performance.
+Simple wrappers for computing, e.g., the maximum of node scores across all of a node's neighbors could be helpful, both for ease of programming and performance.
 Gunrock has a newly added `NeighborReduce` kernel that supports associative reductions -- it should be straightforward to implement (at least) the `greedy` transition function with this kernel.
 The `stochastic_greedy` transition function would require a more complex reduction function along the lines of reservoir sampling.

 ### Notes on multi-GPU parallelization

 If the graph is small enough to be duplicated on each GPU, the implementation is trivial: just do a subset of the walks on each GPU.
 The scalability will be perfect, as there is no communication involved at all.

 When the graph is distributed across multiple GPUs, we expect to have very poor scalability, as the ratio of computation to communication is very low.
-A more detailed discussion is available [here](https://github.com/sgpyc/docs/blob/scaling/source/hive_scaling.html.md).
+A more detailed discussion is available [here](hive_scaling.html).

 ### Notes on dynamic graphs

 This workflow does not have an explicit dynamic component.
-However, because steps only depend on the current node, the underlying graph could change as the walks.
+However, because steps only depend on the current node, the underlying graph could change during the walks.

 ### Notes on larger datasets

-The random accesses inherent to graph search make it a particularly difficult workflow for larger than GPU memory datasets.
+The random accesses inherent to graph search make it a particularly difficult workflow for larger-than-GPU memory datasets.
 The most straightforward solution would be to let Unified Virtual Memory (UVM) in CUDA automatically handle memory movement, but we should expect to see a substantial reduction in performance.

 ### Notes on other pieces of this workload

 In real use cases, the scoring function would be computed lazily -- that is, we wouldn't have a precomputed array with scores for each of the nodes, and we would need to run the scoring function as the walk is running.
 Thus, it would be critical for us to be able to call the scoring function from within Gunrock quickly and without excessive programmer overhead.